tonyho/app-framework-binder/doc/afb-plugin-writing.md

 	 * The status of the reply is automatically set to "success".
 	 * Its send the object 'obj' (can be NULL) with an
 	 * informationnal comment 'info (can also be NULL).
+	 *
+	 * For conveniency, the function calls 'json_object_put' for 'obj'.
+	 * Thus, in the case where 'obj' should remain available after
+	 * the function returns, the function 'json_object_get' shall be used.
 	 */
 	void afb_req_success(struct afb_req req, struct json_object *obj, const char *info);

 	/*
 	 * Same as 'afb_req_success' but the 'info' is a formatting
 	 * string followed by arguments.
+	 *
+	 * For conveniency, the function calls 'json_object_put' for 'obj'.
+	 * Thus, in the case where 'obj' should remain available after
+	 * the function returns, the function 'json_object_get' shall be used.
 	 */
 	void afb_req_success_f(struct afb_req req, struct json_object *obj, const char *info, ...);